- What is low-code?

 These platforms make it easy for developers and non-developers to work together on projects, fostering increased collaboration and knowledge sharing.

-Low-code platforms can also help to improve the quality of applications by providing built-in quality assurance tools and processes.
+A low-code platform can also help to improve the quality of applications by providing built-in quality assurance tools and processes.

 Higher user satisfaction: